Via Francigena: Sigeric's itinerary

 In around 990, Archbishop Sigeric journeyed from Canterbury to Rome and back, but only documented his itinerary on the return journey, taken in 80 stages averaging about 20 km a day, for a total of some 1700 km.

-Modern pilgrims from England would follow Sigeric's route in the reverse order, and so would journey from Canterbury to the English coast before crossing the Channel to Sumeran (now called Sombres), landing at the village of Wissant.
-The route continues through Guînes (Sigeric's Gisne), Thérouanne (Teranburh), Bruay (Bruaei), and Arras (Atherats), before continuing on to Reims, Châlons-sur-Marne, Bar-sur-Aube, Langres, Champlitte, Besançon, Pontarlier, Lausanne and Saint-Maurice.
-From Saint-Maurice, the route traverses the Great St. Bernard Pass to Aosta and then to Ivrea, Vercelli, Pavia, Fidenza, Pontremoli, Filattiera, Aulla, Luni, Lucca, San Gimignano, Poggibonsi, Siena, San Quirico d'Orcia, Bolsena, Viterbo, Sutri, and finally Rome.
+Modern pilgrims from England would follow Sigeric's route in the reverse order, and so would set off from the zero milestone in the South Porch of Canterbury Cathedral.
+Pilgrim passports are available from The Beaney Museum in Canterbury or from the information office of the Cathedral.
+Canons based at Canterbury Cathedral can also be arranged to offer blessings to pilgrims setting off on the journey.
+Modern pilgrims would then follow the route, walking out of Canterbury via St Martin's Church, Canterbury, which is the oldest church in England still in use as a Church.
+Heading onwards, pilgrims pick up the first stamp in their pilgrim passport at the village church of St. Mary's in Patrixbourne.
+It is possible to "Champ" and stay by arrangement at St. Mary's.
+Heading on towards the English coast, pilgrims would travel through the Kentish villages of Womenswold and Woolage Green before arriving in Shepherdswell which is the end of the first stage (of 79 stages).
+The second stage continues to Dover through the Waldershare Park Estate and then joins the old Roman Road at Studdal outside Dover, to walk into the town.
+Pilgrims then cross the Channel to Sumeran (now called Sombres), landing at the village of Wissant.
+The route continues through Guînes (Sigeric's Gisne), Thérouanne (Teranburh), Bruay (Bruaei) and Arras (Atherats), before continuing on to Reims, Châlons-sur-Marne, Bar-sur-Aube, Langres, Champlitte, Besançon, Pontarlier, Lausanne and Saint-Maurice.
+From Saint-Maurice, the route traverses the Great St. Bernard Pass to Aosta and then to Ivrea, Vercelli, Pavia, Fidenza, Pontremoli, Filattiera, Aulla, Luni, Lucca, San Gimignano, Poggibonsi, Siena, San Quirico d'Orcia, Bolsena, Viterbo, Sutri and finally Rome.

 The final stretch towards the Apulian ports

-From Rome the path followed for a long stretch the Via Appia or the parallel Via Latina up to Benevento.
+From Rome, the path followed for a long stretch the Via Appia or the parallel Via Latina up to Benevento.
 From that town Via Traiana was taken up the Campanian Apennines and Daunian Mountains, where castello di Crepacuore stood, a fortress held by the Knights of Jerusalem in order to guarantee the safety of pilgrims along the mountain stretch.
-The road therefore reached Troia, in the high plain of Tavoliere delle Puglie (where Via Francigena is attested since 1024), and then continued towards Bari, Brindisi and Otranto, the main ports of embarkation for the Holy Land.
+The road, therefore, reached Troia, in the high plain of Tavoliere delle Puglie (where Via Francigena is attested since 1024), and then continued towards Bari, Brindisi and Otranto, the main ports of embarkation for the Holy Land.